Sally Field Issues Statement On The Death Of Burt Reynolds, Who Called Her the Love Of His Life

 “I have no response, really, and any response I would have would belong to him,” Field told the magazine.

-That same year, Burt Reynolds told The Guardian he reached out his ’70s sweetheart to tell her he still loved her and hoped to work with her again, but Field didn’t respond.
+That same year, Burt Reynolds told The Guardian that he reached out his ’70s sweetheart to tell her he still loved her and hoped to work with her again, but Field didn’t respond.

 “You’d think after a guy says ‘I love you and I hope we can make another movie together,’ that you’d hear from them,” Burt told The Guardian in 2015.
 “But I never heard a word, so I guess I’m never going to hear.”

 As recently as this year, Burt Reynolds was still talking about how Sally Field was his soul mate.
 In March, Reynolds revealed to Today host Hoda Kotb that Field was the love of his life.
-Reynolds also revealed that when he wanted Field to star with him in Smokey and the Bandit, produce s tried to shut him down, telling him the wholesome actress was not “sexy.”
+Reynolds also revealed that when he wanted Field to star with him in Smokey and the Bandit, producers tried to shut him down, telling him the wholesome actress was not “sexy.”

 “I said, ‘You don’t get it, talent is sexy,'” said Reynolds.